jfraser2/AWS-lambda-assessment/README.md

 In a windows shell type"docker context ls" look for keywords like docker or npipe, in the response listing for<br/>
 Current DOCKER_HOST based configuration, those are the values for container-host.
 The second one that changes is --profile<br/>
 --profile is discussed in the Testing Installs section.
 If you do change other values you will get wired errors.<br/>
-OMG this sam local start-api command was hard to figure out and I had to read lots of articles
+OMG this sam local start-api command was very hard to figure out and I had to read lots of articles

 From your windows Administrator shell, cd to your project folder(cd C:\work\java\eclipse-workspace2\AWS-lambda-assessment)<br/>
 The build is done from project file template.yaml, and it must contain the full path to your project folder.<br/>